Gleyber Torres Preview, Player Props: Yankees vs. Nationals

 Gleyber Torres At The Plate

-- Torres leads New York with 124 hits and an OBP of .332, plus a team-best slugging percentage of .436.
+- Torres has 125 hits and an OBP of .331 to go with a slugging percentage of .434.
+All three of those stats are best among New York hitters this season.

-- Torres has had an RBI in 33 games this year (26.8%), including 15 multi-RBI outings (12.2%).
-He has also driven home three or more of his team's runs in two contests.
+- In 26.6% of his games this year, Torres has had at least one RBI.
+He's picked up more than one in 12.1% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.